SergeiVElfimov/fastapi-filter-sqlalchemy/CONTRIBUTING.rst

 Pull requests
 *************

-You want to contribute some code?
-Great!
-Here are a few steps to get you started:

 #. **Fork the repository on GitHub**
 #. **Clone your fork and create a branch for the code you want to add**
 #. **Install the package in development mode**